BaristaLabs/BaristaCore-ChakraCore/readme.md

 Current
 -----
-Releases are from the official ChakraCore releases, but renamed align with what a .Net Core app can pick up in a x-plat manner via a DllImport attribute with a minimum of hassle.
+Releases are from the official ChakraCore releases, but renamed to align with what a .Net Core app can pick up in a x-plat manner via a DllImport attribute with a minimum of hassle.

 https://github.com/Microsoft/ChakraCore/releases